Prisma-care/mobile-app/README.md

    npm install -g cordova ionic
    npm install
    ```

+These commands can take a while to finish.

 Now you can run the app in various ways.
 Option a is used to test the app quickly in a web browser.
 Option b almost does the same, but adds in support for more features.
 Option c allows you to test the app on an Android device.